 Here are the results.
 (Each poll had 1,000 – 4,000 respondents.)

-Does the Pink Drink Really Work?
+Does the Starbucks Pink Drink really increase milk supply?

 The Pink Drink is a Starbucks iced beverage made with ice, a strawberry acai base, coconut milk, and frozen strawberries.
 It’s also known among breastfeeding mothers as a supply booster.